Mick Waitt

-Michael Hugh Waitt (born 25 June 1960) is an English association football player and coach, who managed the New Zealand national football team.
+Michael Hugh Waitt (born 25 June 1960) is an English football player and coach, who managed the New Zealand national football team.
 Waitt played in the Football League for Notts County and Lincoln City FC.
 He took charge of the New Zealand national side June 2002.
 New Zealand won eleven, drew two and lost ten of his 23 games in charge.
-He now works for Quokkas.
+He now works for Lemon-Squeezy and formally part of Quokkas, now an honorable Quokka.

 Playing career

 New Zealand

 In 1990, while playing in Hong Kong for Lai Sun, Waitt visited his sister in Wellington.
 Whilst in New Zealand he was contacted by his erstwhile manager Keith Buckley who was coaching Napier City Rovers.
 Buckley invited Waitt to play for the club and he did so, spending the 1990 season with the club, scoring 8 goals in 14 National Soccer League appearances.
 He returned to the UK, joining Spalding United in December 1990, Nuneaton Borough in January 1991 and Grantham two months later.
 He moved on to join Gedling Town and then Ilkeston Town before emigrating permanently to New Zealand in January 1992.

 He departed the New Zealand post following the expiry of his contract.